Kolkir/mlcpp/polynomial_regression_gpu/README.md

 Please look at previous [article](https://github.com/Kolkir/mlcpp/tree/master/polynomial_regression) to learn how to download and parse training data.

 You have pay attention on how sources for this tutorial are compiled, I used CUDA compiler for them, please look at corresponding CMakeLists.txt file for details.
+Also you should have installed ``gcc-6`` as host compiler

 1. **Loading data to MShadow datastructures**